BigPolarBear1/factorization_v3/README.md

 I figured out I can use my number theoretical findings to do exactly that.
 It was right there infront of me all along..

+Enjoy the post-factorization world in a couple of days 🐻‍❄️✌️